k0sproject/k0smotron/docs/resource-reference/controlplane.cluster.x-k8s.io-v1beta1.md

-K0sControlPlaneMachineTemplate defines the template for Machines in a K0sControlPlane object.
+K0sControlPlaneMachineTemplate describes the data needed to create a Machine from a template.

 <table>
     <thead>